 Heritage

 National Heritage Memorial Fund - grants for charities, not-for-profit organisations and public bodies to help buy "anything which is of outstanding importance to the UK's heritage and either at risk or of memorial character".
-Examples are works of fine or decorative art, museum collections of historic buildings and land.
 In exceptional circumstances, funding may be awarded for emergency repairs when "a heritage asset (excluding historic buildings and structures) is at imminent risk of irreparable damage".
-Applications can be made at any time, please visit the above weblink for additional criteria that applies.
+Applications can be made at any time.

 The Arts Council England/V&A Purchase Grant Fund - funding is available for museums, galleries, record repositories and specialist libraries in England and Wales which are not funded by central government and who maintain a permanent collection in suitable conditions for public benefit.
 This funding can be used to support the purchase of a wide range of material for the permanent collections of non-nationally funded organisations in England and Wales.
 The minimum purchase price is £500 and the maximum £500,000.
 The maximum grant available is 50% of the purchase price.
-Applications can be made at any time.
+Applications can be made at any time by contacting the Purchase Grant Fund office on 020 7942 2536 or This email address is being protected from spambots.
+You need JavaScript enabled to view it..

 Housing

-Albert Hunt Trust - grants for registered charities, organisations and projects that provide Hospice Care; provide support for the Homeless; and promote health and wellbeing.
-Grants range from £500 - £20,000 and are dependent on criteria outlined via the above weblink.
+Albert Hunt Trust - grants for registered charities, organisations and projects that provide hospice care, support for the homeless and promote health and wellbeing.
+Grants range from £500-£30,000 and are dependent on criteria outlined via the above weblink.
 Applications can be made at any time.

-Social and Sustainable Housing Fund - this fund has two aims: 1) To improve the lives of vulnerable individuals by increasing their access to safe, stable and appropriate housing and 2) To make small to medium sized charitable organisations financially stronger, by allowing them to buy housing in a low risk way.
-Registered charities or social purpose organisations that deliver housing and support services to vulnerable individuals can apply for loans from £2 - £5 million.
+Social and Sustainable Housing Fund - this fund has two aims: 1) To improve the lives of vulnerable individuals by increasing their access to safe, stable and appropriate housing and 2) To make small to medium-sized charitable organisations financially stronger, by allowing them to buy housing in a low-risk way.
+Registered charities or social purpose organisations delivering housing and support services to vulnerable individuals can apply for loans from £2-£5 million.
 Applications can be made at any time.

 Older People

-Barchester Charitable Foundation - grants up to £2,000 available for projects that tackle loneliness amongst older people and adults with a disability.
-Grants up to £600 also available to help individuals with mobility issues.
+Barchester Charitable Foundation - grants up to £2,500 available for projects that tackle loneliness amongst older people and adults with a disability.
+Grants of up to £1,000 are also available to help individuals with mobility issues.
 Applications can be submitted at any time.

 Friends of the Elderly - support for older people affected by loneliness and grants for those living on a low income.
 Grants up to £400 are available for older people who are of/over state pension age and have savings of less than £4,000.
 Grants can be used to cover essential expenses such as purchasing a new fridge, paying unexpected bills, food, clothing, or covering gas and electricity costs.
 Applications must be made via a third-party Referral Agent such as charities, local authority and social services representatives.
 Applications can be made at any time.

 Persimmon Homes Community Champions fund - donations up to £1,000 are available to local groups and charities which have already raised vital funds themselves.
-Persimmon has decided that all funding will now go directly to groups supporting the over 70s.
 Applications can be made at any time.

 Places of Worship

 Benefact Trust Protecting and Enhancing Christian Buildings Grants - funding to protect and enhance churches and Christian charity buildings, ensuring their continued use and the safeguarding of their heritage.
 The programme is open to applications from churches, cathedrals, denominational bodies and Christian charities.
-Funding amount available is unclear.
+Funding ranges from £750 to £100,000.
 Applications can be made at any time.

 Benefact Trust Community Impact Grants - funding for projects that will make a positive and transformative impact on lives and communities.
 This programme empowers Christian organisations across the UK and Ireland, who are doing incredible work tackling major issues in society.
 At the same time, the Community Impact Grants help churches to grow their congregations and promote the Christian faith.
 The programme is open to applications from churches, cathedrals, denominational bodies, Christian charities, and schools and educational institutions with a clear Christian ethos.
 Funding amount available is unclear.
 Applications can be made at any time.